(tinctura Carica papaya)

 Enzymes accelerate reactions within body cells.

 In the human body, the pancreas produces enzymes that break down foods into nutrients.
-Individuals who have cystic fibrosis or diseases of the pancreas may not produce enough natural enzymes to digest foods properly.
+Individuals who have cystic fibrosis (genetic disorder that affects mostly the lungs but also the liver, kidneys and intestine) or diseases of the pancreas may not produce enough natural enzymes to digest foods properly.

-Papaya leaf contains high amounts of vitamins A, C, E, K, B Complex (especially B17).
+Papaya leaf contains high amounts of vitamins A, C, E, K, and B complex (especially B17).

 High amounts of vitamins A, K, B Complex and B17.